I’ve been a budget traveller for most of my adult life. Ten years ago when I first hit the road, I didn’t really wonder “Is budget travel ethical?”.

 Yeah, we’ve all seen asshole tourists.
 Pricks riding the elephants in Sri Lanka or yelling at the laundromat madame for losing one of their socks.
 That’s just a necessary evil of the world: dipshits are everywhere, regardless of whether they’re on holiday or not.
 However, there’s something more insidious than run-of-the-mill jerks that have crept in over the last half-a-decade

-Travel is now more accessible than ever.
+Throughout the history of travelling, it is now more accessible than ever.
 Low-cost airlines and explosively developing tourist infrastructure makes it easier to travel and to travel cheaply.
 New backpackers can find tons of helpful advice and encouragement through blogs and social media.
 The more appealing the lifestyle becomes, the more people begin to hit the road with no money or awareness of their impact as a traveller.